fall 2017 courses

 C S 395T Robot Learning

 Prof. S. Neikum, TTH 11am-12:3pm.
 This course will survey a variety of machine learning techiques that allow robots to learn from human demonstrations, interactions, and experiences in the world.
 Rather than exclusively focus on techniques that directly involve humans, we will also discuss autonomous learning methods that can reduce the burden of robot programmers and end-users.
 Topics will include motion generalization, supervised learning, reinforcement learning, inverse reinforcement learning, feature selection, skill acqusition, active learning, natural language processing, human-robot collaboration, and human factors.

 C S 395T Verification and Synthesis for Cyberphysical Systems

-Prof. U. Topcu, TTH 2-3:30pm.
-Topics: Modeling & finite transition systems, linear time propertires, automata based representations, temporal logic, model checking, closed-system snthesis & demo, probablistic varification (DTMCs and MDPs), open systems synthesis, hybrid systems, abstract based control, optimization primer, deductive verification
+Prof. U. Topcu, T 2-5pm.
+Topics: Modeling & finite transition systems, linear time propertires, automata based representations, temporal logic, model checking, closed-system snthesis & demo, probablistic varification (DTMCs and MDPs), open systems synthesis, hybrid systems, abstract based control, optimization primer, deductive verificatio

 C S 398T Supervised Teaching in Computer Science

 Dr. A. Norman.
 TH 12:30-2 pm.
 The class meets for the first 10-12 weeks of the semester, and the students participate in independent study for the rest of the semester.
 For approximately the first half of the course, there will be research talks by several CS faculty members.
 For the rest of the course, the course will cover topics related to teaching and TA training.